Airship: Envelope

-The envelope is the structure which contains the buoyant gas.
+The envelope is the structure that contains the buoyant gas.
 Envelopes in the early 19th century were made from goldbeater's skin, selected for its low weight, relatively high strength, and impermeability compared to paper or linen.
 By the 1920s, natural rubber treated with cotton became the predominant elastomer used in envelope construction.
-The natural rubber was succeeded by neoprene in the 1930s and Nylon and PET in the 1950s.
+Natural rubber was succeeded by neoprene in the 1930s and by Nylon and PET in the 1950s.
 A few airships have been metal-clad.
 The most successful of which is the Detroit ZMC-2, which logged 2265 hours of flight time from 1929 to 1941 before being scrapped, as it was considered too small for operational use on anti-submarine patrols.

 The problem of the exact determination of the pressure on an airship envelope is still problematic and has fascinated major scientists such as Theodor Von Karman.

-The envelope may contain ballonets (see below), allowing adjustment of the density of the buoyant gas by adding or subtracting envelope volume.
+The envelope may contain ballonets (see below), allowing adjustment of the buoyant gas density by adding or removing envelope volume.

 Ballonet

 The air-filled red balloon acts as a simple ballonet inside the outer balloon, which is filled with lifting gas.

-A ballonet is an air bag inside the outer envelope of an airship which, when inflated, reduces the volume available for the lifting gas, making it more dense.
-Because air is also denser than the lifting gas, inflating the ballonet reduces the overall lift, while deflating it increases lift.
+A ballonet is an air bag inside the outer envelope of an airship, which, when inflated, reduces the volume available for the lifting gas, making it denser.
+Because air is denser than the lifting gas, inflating the ballonet reduces overall lift, while deflating it increases it.
 In this way, the ballonet can be used to adjust the lift as required by controlling the buoyancy.
 By inflating or deflating ballonets strategically, the pilot can control the airship's altitude and attitude.

 Ballonets may typically be used in non-rigid or semi-rigid airships, commonly with multiple ballonets located both fore and aft to maintain balance and to control the pitch of the airship.

 Lifting gas

-Lifting gas is generally hydrogen, helium or hot air.
+Lifting gas is generally hydrogen, helium, or hot air.

-Hydrogen gives the highest lift 1.1 kg/m3 and is inexpensive and easily obtained, but is highly flammable and can detonate if mixed with air.
+Hydrogen provides the highest lift 1.1 kg/m3 and is inexpensive and readily available, but is highly flammable and can detonate when mixed with air.
 Helium is completely non flammable, but gives lower performance-1.02 kg/m3 and is a rare element and much more expensive.

 Thermal airships use a heated lifting gas, usually air, in a fashion similar to hot air balloons.
 The first to do so was flown in 1973 by the British company Cameron Balloons.